Context

 Implications for Ministry and Credentialing

-Wedding ministry connects the church to families in powerful ways.
+Wedding ministry connects the church to families and communities in powerful ways.
+Pastors who develop excellence in ceremony planning and premarital counseling strengthen marriages and extend the church's witness.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.